hatamiarash7/cdn-go/docs/LoadBalancerPoolStore.md

 ### NewLoadBalancerPoolStore

-`func NewLoadBalancerPoolStore(name string, status bool, method string, keepalive string, nextUpstreamTcp string, ) *LoadBalancerPoolStore`
+`func NewLoadBalancerPoolStore(name string, status bool, method string, keepalive string, nextUpstreamTcp NextUpstreamTcp, ) *LoadBalancerPoolStore`

 NewLoadBalancerPoolStore instantiates a new LoadBalancerPoolStore object This constructor will assign default values to properties that have it defined,